William Coldstream: Biography

-In 1943, the War Artists Advisory Committee, WWAC, offered Coldstream a full-time commission which he accepted, having previously declined to work for the Committee.
+In 1943, the War Artists Advisory Committee, WWAC, offered Coldstream a full-time commission, which he accepted, having previously declined to work for the Committee.
 He was stationed in Cairo with an Indian transport unit and painted four portraits of individuals there.
-From Cairo he travelled to Italy, painting buildings in Capua, Rimini and Florence.
+From Cairo, he travelled to Italy, painting buildings in Capua, Rimini and Florence.
 Due to his slow means of working, Coldstream only produced nine pictures during his WAAC commission.
 He also painted Helen Darbishire in her role as principal of Somerville College, Oxford.

-In November 1945, he became a visiting teacher at Camberwell School of Arts and Crafts, and later its Professor.
-In 1949 he returned to lead the Slade School as Principal, and Professor of Fine Art.
+In November 1945, Coldstream became a visiting teacher at Camberwell School of Arts and Crafts, and later its professor.
+In 1949, he returned to lead the Slade School as principal, and professor of Fine Art.
 Under his direction the Slade achieved an international reputation.

-In 1952, he became a CBE In the Queen's Birthday Honours 1956 Coldstream was appointed as a Knight Bachelor.
-Between 1958 and 1971 he was Chairman of the National Advisory Council on Art Education, which published its first report in 1960—called the "Coldstream Report"—outlining the requirements for a new Diploma in Art and Design (Dip.A.D.).
+In the 1952 Birthday Honours, he was appointed a CBE.
+In the 1956 Birthday Honours, Coldstream was knighted as a Knight Bachelor.
+Between 1958 and 1971, he was Chairman of the National Advisory Council on Art Education, which published its first report in 1960—called the "Coldstream Report"—outlining the requirements for a new Diploma in Art and Design (Dip.A.D.).
 Coldstream's proposals eventually led to more art school courses being given degree status.

-Other administrative posts he held were as Vice Chairman of the Arts Council, and as a director of the Royal Opera House, Covent Garden, and as a trustee of the National Gallery.
-He was also Chairman of the British Film Institute from 1964 to 1971.
-In 1978 he was awarded the Sir Misha Black award and was added to the College of Medallists.
+Other administrative posts he held were as vice-chairman of the Arts Council, and as a director of the Royal Opera House, Covent Garden, and as a trustee of the National Gallery.
+He was also chairman of the British Film Institute from 1964 to 1971.
+In 1978, he was awarded the Sir Misha Black award and was added to the College of Medallists.

 Coldstream retired from the Slade School in 1975, and continued to paint until 1984, when his health was in marked decline.
 He died in the Royal Homeopathic Hospital in London on 18 February 1987.

 Personal life

 As a student at the Slade in 1931, Coldstream met and married Nancy Sharp.
 The marriage lasted until 1942, and produced two daughters.
-In 1960 he married his model, Monica Hoyer, and together they had three children, a boy and two girls.
+In 1960, he married his model, Monica Hoyer, and together they had three children, a boy and two girls.
 Coldstream's cousin, Nicolas Coldstream, was a leading archaeologist and academic.